vokegpu/ekg-docs/model/architecture-model.md

 }
 ```

-Of course, we can do that, but nothing prevents you from any programming mistakes, handling memory in this way is hard, now imagine totally safe, it is impossible to set `nullptr` any of references automatically.
+Of course, we can do that, but nothing prevents you from any programming mistakes, handling memory in this way is hard, now imagine it totally safe, it is impossible to set `nullptr` automatically all the time.

 ```cpp
 meow_t meow {};